4mbl/notion-api-wrapper/README.md

 });
 ```

+By default the primary (title) property will be used for sorting.

 ### Field and Property Options

-There is also options to remove built-in fields and properties from the results.
+There are options to remove built-in fields and properties from the results.
 Here is a kitchen sink example of that.

 ```ts
 import { queryDataSource } from 'notion-api-wrapper';